johnmcfarlane/wss/README.md

 braking the rules of good engineering by trying to make a single tool perform many tasks.
 The result is often complex and brittle.

-WSS makes effective use of CMake and Conan by keeping configuration scripts minimal, declarative and decoupled.
-In this way, the code can be configured, built and tested against the widest variety of compilers, analysers and other development tools.
+WSS makes effective use of CMake by keeping configuration scripts minimal, declarative and decoupled.
+In this way, the code can be configured, built and tested against the widest variety of toolchains, package managers, and other development tools.

-Multiple CMake targets and thousands of lines of code are presented here.
+The codebase represents multiple CMake targets and thousands of lines of code.
-Yet, the essential configuration amounts to a 15-line conanfile and 168 lines of CMake that can be built and tested with just two commands.
+Yet, the essential build configuration amounts to just 154 lines of CMake, and everything is built and tested with just 2 Conan commands or 5 vcpkg commands.
 This is possible because the build system is separate from other aspects of project management, such as toolchain configuration and dependency management.
 It does one thing well: describing binaries.